GioF71/librespot-docker/README.md

 VARIABLE|DEFAULT|NOTES
 :---|:---|:---
-SPOTIFY_USERNAME||Your Spotify username
+SPOTIFY_USERNAME||Your Spotify username.
-SPOTIFY_PASSWORD||Your Spotify password
+SPOTIFY_PASSWORD||Your Spotify password.
 BITRATE|160|Bitrate (kbps): 96, 160, 320.
 Defaults to 160.
 BACKEND|alsa|Audio backend to use.
 Use ? to list options.
-Define also the device option when using pipe INITIAL_VOLUME||Initial volume in % from 0-100.
+Define also the device option when using pipe.
+INITIAL_VOLUME||Initial volume in % from 0-100.
 Default for softvol: 50.
 For the alsa mixer: the current volume.
-DEVICE_NAME||Device name
+DEVICE_NAME||Device name.
 DEVICE_TYPE|speaker|Displayed device type: computer, tablet, smartphone, speaker, tv, avr (Audio/Video Receiver), stb (Set-Top Box), audiodongle, gameconsole, castaudio, castvideo, automobile, smartwatch, chromebook, carthing, homething.
 Defaults to speaker.
 DEVICE||Audio device to use.
 Use ? to list options if using alsa, portaudio or rodio.
 Enter the path to the output when using pipe.
 Defaults to the backend's default.
 FORMAT|S16|Output format: F64, F32, S32, S24, S24_3, S16.
 Defaults to S16.
-ENABLE_CACHE||Y o y to enable, uses correspondent volume ENABLE_SYSTEM_CACHE||Y o y to enable, uses correspondent volume CACHE_SIZE_LIMIT||Limits the size of the cache for audio files.
+ENABLE_CACHE||Y o y to enable, uses correspondent volume.
+ENABLE_SYSTEM_CACHE||Y o y to enable, uses correspondent volume.
+CACHE_SIZE_LIMIT||Limits the size of the cache for audio files.
 It's possible to use suffixes like K, M or G.
-DISABLE_AUDIO_CACHE||Y or y to disable DISABLE_CREDENTIAL_CACHE||Y or y to disable MIXER|softvol|Mixer to use: softvol, alsa.
+DISABLE_AUDIO_CACHE||Y or y to disable.
+DISABLE_CREDENTIAL_CACHE||Y or y to disable.
+MIXER|softvol|Mixer to use: softvol, alsa.
 Defaults to softvol.
 ALSA_MIXER_CONTROL|PCM|alsa mixer control, e.g. PCM, Master or similar.
 Defaults to PCM.
 ALSA_MIXER_DEVICE||alsa mixer device, e.g hw:0 or similar from aplay -l.
 Defaults to --device if specified, default otherwise.
 ALSA_MIXER_INDEX|0|alsa mixer index, Index of the cards mixer.
 Defaults to 0.
 QUIET||Only log warning and error messages.
 Y or y to disable VERBOSE||Enable verbose output.
-Y or y to disable PROXY||Use a proxy for HTTP requests.
+Y or y to disable.
+PROXY||Use a proxy for HTTP requests.
 Proxy should be an HTTP proxy in the form http://ip:port, and can also be passed using the all-lowercase http_proxy environment variable.
 AP_PORT||Connect to an AP with a specified port.
 If no AP with that port is present a fallback AP will be used.
 Available ports are usually 80, 443 and 4070.
+DISABLE_DISCOVERY||Disable zeroconf discovery mode.
+Y or y to disable.
 PUID|1000|For pulseaudio mode.
-Set the same as the current user id PGID|1000|For pulseaudio mode.
-Set the same as the current group id
+Set the same as the current user id.
+PGID|1000|For pulseaudio mode.
+Set the same as the current group id.

 ### Volumes